Autumn Celebration October 1-2

 This market has turned into an annual tradition in our area.
 Over 40 vendors will be joining us, you'll be able to find delightful handmade items along with local businesses with their products: Alpaca Wool to Zelda's Piccallili Relish.
 Check out our market page to see who's coming.
 You can also check the webpage during the upcoming holiday season to contact the vendors or locate them at area holiday craft fairs.

-This year, we are splitting the market between two locations (so if it rains, we can move inside to keep everyone comfortable).
+The market is split between three locations.
 Everything is just a short walk away (literally a stone's throw . . . and I can't throw stones that far)!
 Events and Vendors will be located at the Sugar Hill Meetinghouse, the Carolina Crapo Memorial Building, the Sugar Hill Museum, and we hope you'll pop into Harman's, too!
+There is plenty of parking in the field behind the meetinghouse and plenty of handicapped parking.

-Market Munching: from Harman's Cheese to freshly made Kettle Corn, Cider Donuts from the Cider House Cafe at Windy Ridge Apple Orchard, along with fresh apples from the orchard.
+Market Munching: from Harman's Cheese to homemade Chili at the Museum, Cider Donuts from the Cider House Cafe at Windy Ridge Apple Orchard, along with fresh apples from the orchard.
 I'm going to get up early both mornings to pick up freshly-made donuts.
+Farm to Fire Pizza is bringing their portable brick oven to make hot pizzas for you all weekend.

 This free concert is made possible by the generous sponsorship of Crosstown Motors of Littleton, New Hampshire.
 If you are in the area, stop in and thank them for their generosity.